 Revival: The revival began in the early Middle Ages.
 In the late Middle Ages, beginning in the 16th century, in the Archivio Catastale Matelicese, mention was made of these grapes’ need to not be picked too early; and in the opinion of the doctor Francesco Scacchi (De salubri potu dissertatio, Rome, 1622), they could also make a fizzy wine in the bottle, a forerunner of modern sparkling wines, well before the well-known experiments of the French Benedictine monk, Dom Pérignon of Champagne.

 In 1879 the first ampelographic description of the Verdicchio grape was made, as Le Marche’s finest white wine grape.
-It was officially crowned in 1967 with establishment of DOC status, the first in Le Marche and 14th in Italy.
-The grape continued its star trajectory with the granting in 2010 of DOCG status to its Riserva version, thus reaching a milestone unique in the Italian wine world.
+It gained DOC status in 1967, the first in Le Marche and 14th in Italy.
+DOCG status was given to its Riserva in 2010.

 Matelica is the only valley of any considerable in size Le Marche to run north-south, lying parallel to the Adriatic, along an axis delimited by the communes of Castelraimondo (Macerata province) in the south and Cerreto D’esi (Ancona province) in the north.
 The region is cut off from the Adriatic sea influences by a range of hills.
 All of the other large valleys in the Marche run west-east.
 Buried in the Apennine mountains, and in particular in the Macerata area’s pre-Apennine Monti Sibillini, they end abruptly at the Adriatic, rising high above the waters, whose breezes in turn temper their climate.
 Scienza & Imazio (2019, p.198-9) describe the Matelica valley as being at between 400-700 metres above sea level and between the Umbro Marchigiano Apennines, the Marchigiano pre-Apennines, and the Sibillini mountains to the south.